 The Data Trust

-The OneFlorida Data Trust’s repository of statewide health-care data is regularly updated with the inclusion of new partners and data refreshes from existing partners.
+The OneFlorida+ Data Trust’s repository of healthcare data is regularly updated with the inclusion of new partners and data refreshes from existing partners.
 All data is cleaned, transformed, curated and contained in this centralized data warehouse, allowing streamlined inquiries and uniform results.
-The Data Trust is accessible to investigators by contacting the OneFlorida Coordinating Center.
+The Data Trust is accessible to investigators by contacting the OneFlorida+ Coordinating Center.
 Legal agreements for data use and use of a centralized IRB have already been negotiated with all partners, reducing paperwork and administrative burden.

-To view the contents of the Data Trust, including encounter data, patient counts, and health conditions, visits our Data page.
+To view the contents of the Data Trust, including encounter data, patient counts, health conditions and exposome data on the natural, built and social environments, visit our Data page.

 The Practice-Based Research Network

-The Data Trust complements the consortium’s Practice-Based Research Network (PBRN), one of 178 national PBRNs registered with the Agency for Healthcare Research and Quality (AHRQ).
-The OneFlorida Practice-based Research Network allows the conduct of pragmatic clinical trials and other interventional studies in the consortium’s research-ready clinics.
+The Data Trust complements OneFlorida+’s Practice-Based Research Network (PBRN), one of 178 national PBRNs registered with the Agency for Healthcare Research and Quality (AHRQ).
+The OneFlorida+ Practice-based Research Network allows researchers to conduct pragmatic clinical trials and other interventional studies in OneFlorida+’s research-ready clinics.
 Research is conducted in real-world settings to promote the uptake and sustainability of evidence-based health care practices.

 The Practice Network is managed by the Integrated Clinical Research Program, which coordinates a variety of research supports designed to create an efficient and streamlined process for practice and patient recruitment, data collection and assessment of patient outcomes.